 If you have problems opening up these videos directly, right click the links below, then choose "Save target As".
 In the 'save' window that pops up browse to the folder you want the file to download to.
 After the download is complete go to that folder in Explorer and open the file with Windows Media Player.

 ** these videos are without sound

-Bed frames in the swimming pool (Summer 1976)** - courtesy of Graham Bloomberg (8mm Film transferred to Windows AVI format).
+Bed frames in the swimming pool (Summer 1976)** - courtesy of Graham Bloomberg (8mm Film transferred to MP4).
 A race between 3 teams (Paras, Commandos, SAS) to transport a bed frame from one end of the pool to the other.
 The various frame components had to be lifted over an obstacle (ladder).
 This was the final event in a competition that was won by the Commandos.
 Some identities: rolling over the ladder is Ivan Jewell (striped trunks), hauling himself out of the pool about two-thirds of the way through is Richard Himson, diving into pool near the end of the video is Adrian Sewell (red/white trunks), staff member wearing specs near end of video is Lawrence Mills, staff member (red shirt) with beard at very end is Mark Simons.
 Pupil wearing light grey jacket behind Adrian Sewell is Michael Bell.